gabrielrosinski/automation-toolkit/README.md

 ## What This Does

 Automates the setup and deployment process for DevOps interviews covering:
+- ✅ Self-hosted GitLab CE server (optional - can use external GitLab)
 - ✅ Jenkins CI/CD pipeline
-- ✅ GitLab integration (Git only, not CI/CD)
+- ✅ GitLab-Jenkins integration (Git only, not CI/CD)
 - ✅ Dockerfile creation
 - ✅ Kubernetes (minikube) deployment
 - ✅ PHP debugging